Photographed in an UB Koto Old Fashioned 30cl

 1 dash | Angostura Aromatic Bitters |

-When served straight-up the Monte Carlo fits into the Scaffa family of cocktails but it's much better and more usually served on-the-rocks, so best described as being a Manhattan with Bénédictine in place of vermouth.
+When served straight-up, the Monte Carlo fits into the Scaffa family of cocktails, but it's much better and more usually served on-the-rocks, so best described as being a Manhattan with Bénédictine in place of vermouth.
 My hero, the tax lawyer and cocktail writer, David Embury, says in his 1948 The Fine Art of Mixing Drinks, "This drink is a bit on the sweet side.
 It can be improved by adding 2 parts lemon juice and increasing the rye from 2 parts to about 4 or 5."
-Embury had a dry palate approaching that of Hemingway's and most palates will appreciate the extra touch of sweetness in this cocktail that's best enjoyed as an after-dinner tipple or nightcap.
+Embury had a dry palate approaching that of Hemingway's, and most palates will appreciate the extra touch of sweetness in this cocktail, which is best enjoyed as an after-dinner tipple or nightcap.

 Served straight-up or on-the-rocks.